 Credit monitoring is a commercial service that cannot prevent or guarantee that identity theft will not occur; however, it can assist individuals in early detection of instances of new-account identity theft, thereby allowing them to take steps to minimize the harm.
 Typically, the service notifies individuals of activities on their credit files, such as creation of a new account or inquiries to the file.
-Consult the Consumer Federation of America consumer resource publications "Best Practices for Identity Theft Services: How Are Services Measuring Up?".
+Consult the Consumer Federation of America consumer resource publications "Best Practices for Identity Theft Services" and "Best Practices for Identity Theft Services: How Are Services Measuring Up?".